awosoga/awosoga/README.md

 # 👋 Hi, I'm David!

+I'm a graduate student interested in sports analytics, spatiotemporal analysis, and Bayesian modelling.
 Content will be periodically added to this page as I procrastinate writing my thesis.

 ### Current